-- You may dip the marshmallow into the flame itself but only for a very short while around 3-4 seconds while rotating it.
+- You may dip the marshmallow into the flame but only for a very short while, around 3-4 seconds while rotating it.

 - When you see that all sides have achieved the golden brown color, remove it from the flame and blow on it to cool it down rapidly.

-- You can now eat it, set it aside, or prepare your smores.
+- You can now eat, set it aside, or prepare your smores.

 Dropped a marshmallow into the pit?